1985

 Opening Act: Snair

 This was, by far, the worst show of WITCH's career, making their disastrous performance on August 31 seem like a high point.
 Peter was asked to rejoin the band for this show, but he declined.
 Not knowing they were getting WITCH without founding members Punky Peru and Peter Wabitt, Troubadour management had guaranteed the band upwards of $3,000 for this one show, so Ronny and Jim were not about to cancel.
 However, they decided it was going to be the end for WITCH.
 Posters and flyers were printed, advertising this as the band's Farewell Show.
 Through a connection with their current drummer, another Texan, Doug (last name unknown), was flown in to do the show.
 Unlike Peter's deep, gravelly, Steven Tyler-esqe growl, Doug had a high, Geoff Tate-type squeal.
-He was awful.
-On the day of the show the band rented a room at the Sunset Hyatt Hotel (otherwise known as the Riot House) to get dressed.
+He was not the right fit for WITCH.
+On the day of the show the band rented a room at the Continental Hyatt House Hotel (otherwise famously known as The Riot House) to get dressed.
 That night, Ronny, Jim, Joey, and Doug, completely unrecognizable as the WITCH that had blown the roof off of the Troubadour so many times in the past, took to the stage in front of a handful of people.
 Unbeknownst to Jim and Ronny, Punky and Peter watched this show and all of its tragedy from the Troubadour balcony.
 During "Keep the Light On," Ronny became confused and started playing the riff for "1:45."
 The song was stopped in a muddled mess.
 Then, during "Wet n Wild," Joey threw his drumsticks into the crowd as drummers are want to do, only then realizing he had run out of drumsticks!
 Unable to play the song, Joey just sat there.
 Jim climbed atop the drum riser, fists clenched, and began screaming at Joey while waving his fists in Joey's face.
 Ronny, frustrated and knowing this was the end, simply laid his guitar on the Troubadour stage and walked upstairs to the dressing room.
 Realizing the show was over, Jim, too, stormed off the stage.
 Amid the sounds of Ronny's guitar feeding back, the two Texans slowly left the stage.
 I helped Ronny load his amps and guitars into the back of his white Nissan truck, and he was so angry at the whole situation that he didn't speak a word to anyone.
 WITCH, for now, was over.

-to join METAL STORM in his home state of Texas with guitarist Shannon Hamm, who went on to form DEATH.
+Following his short stint with WITCH, drummer Joey Capizola went on to join METAL STORM in his home state of Texas with guitarist Shannon Hamm, who went on to form DEATH.
 Although never signed, METAL STORM enjoyed a fair degree of success in the underground metal scene and toured regularly until they disbanded in 1994.
 METAL STORM is pictured at right shortly before their breakup, with Joey second from the right (photo courtesy STATIC METAL)

 On October 12, WITCH's former manager Barusch took his band TYTON into Paramount Studios in Hollywood to demo songs for their upcoming Enigma Records LP.
 I was working for TYTON at this time as their photographer, and I was present at this recording session.
 As the band loaded in, Shaun handed the engineer a 1" reel of tape and told him to "record over it."
 I asked what was on the 20 minute reel and he said "WITCH demos."
 The engineer cued up the tape and pressed play, and a studio version of "Keep the Light On" came out of the speakers.
 I couldn't believe it.
 At this time the only WITCH studio recordings I knew to exist were the five songs on their THE HEX IS ON ep (although a sixth song, "Blond Alert," had also been recorded), and "Keep the Light On" wasn't one of them.
 Shawn said the reel contained other WITCH songs as well, but he refused to play them.
 I asked Shawn if we could make a cassette copy of the reel before he recorded over it, but he said there wasn't any time to do that.
 Moments later, TYTON began recording over the WITCH tunes and these masters were lost forever.
-I still do not know if these recordings were from the THE HEX IS ON sessions from 1984
+I still do not know if these recordings were from the THE HEX IS ON sessions from 1984 or if they were recorded at a later date, although it is likely they were recorded in early 1985.
+Jim has confirmed that a tape copy of these demos did indeed exist and was sent by Punky to Brian Slagel at Metal Blade, but because of the fiasco with Metal Blade the previous year Brian told WITCH to "F*** Off."
+It's possible that Punky still has a copy of these "lost" demo recordings.
+Update 3/9/08: The mystery deepens.
+According to Punky he never played on any such demos.
+A small possibility exists that the band recorded with Joey Capizola on drums earlier in the Summer, but this has yet to be confirmed.
+And according to DECEASED founder and WITCH fan King Fowley, a store in California called Wild Rags was selling a cassette tape of "WITCH Demos" in late 1985.
+Although he never heard the tape, the store was offering the tape for sale in its mail-order catalog.
+The only possible "demos" they could've had would be from this mystery session.
+Update 5/26/08: Ronny Too has confirmed that a recording session with Joey Capizola did indeed take place in July 1985.
+Two songs were recorded at Paramount Studios in Hollywood: "Keep the Light On" and "Too Young For You."
+Manager Barusch paid for the session and retained possession of the master reel.
+At one time Ronny did have a cassette copy of these demos, but it has since been lost.
+The only two people who could still possibly have a cassette copy of these "lost" recordings would be Barusch or drummer Capizola.
+Above left: Shawn Barusch and Ronny at Paramount during the recording of the demos. (photo courtesy Ronny Too) At right: although he has absolutely no recollection of these sessions, this photo shows Jim at Paramount with Capizola's drum kit behind him. (photo courtesy Ronny Too)